 Forceps are a medical tool that has been used since the late 16th century.
-They look like a pair of tongues and are used maneuver the baby out of the birth canal during childbirth.
+They look like a pair of tongues and are used to maneuver the baby out of the birth canal during childbirth.
 Doctors frequently use forceps improperly and in the wrong situations which lead to medical malpractice lawsuits.

 But forceps do have a place in the toolkit of a prudent OB/GYN.
 In fact, there are malpractice lawsuits for failure to use forceps when the circumstances required their use to assist and expedite delivery.
 When used properly and under the right circumstances, forceps reduces delivery time and makes childbirth faster and easier, particularly when glaucoma, heart disease, hypertension, aneurysm, or just plain maternal exhaustion makes pushing a challenge.